mikehuntemann/9x16/04-reframing-the-frame/02-doing-9x16.md

 The new semester introduced me to the works of Kevin B. Lee, his video essays and visual approaches how to analyze and dissect visual content within video formats.
 I loved his work, but in hindsight it gave me the notion, that "my solution" should not be "text-based" because I am a "visual" researcher, studying "visual" communications.
 That is probably the biggest misconception throughout my studies, and gave me always misleading signals what my "job" as a student within the new media department should be.
 But more to that also later!

+This input reminded me of how I used an automated browser for a performance in my ["#AlgorithmicWarfare"](bit.ly > https://vimeo.com/259128711) (2017) project and I looked for possibilities, how to build a multi-window browser performance, to write "recipes" for an automated internet content collage.
+In my research, I found some of the early Google Chrome experiments, that would demonstrate, how "film-making" in browser tabs could look like and how capable browser technology is with HTML5.
+The project is called ["The Wilderness Downtown"](https://web.archive.org/web/20100914191200/www.chromeexperiments.com/arcadefire) (2010).
+But my context specific problem with that was, that I would have to use content on mobile platforms, that could not be represented in the browser windows, so I dropped the idea.

 Strangely, or maybe out of pure necessity, I then got partly analog in March 2019.
 Writing and referencing interesting snippets of information and quotes from books, creating an overview of what I could permanently look at.

 In this way, I documented everything in "little blocks" of assets in form of knowledge and references on post-its.
 The interfaces of the applications were just not good enough for this messy, personal, organic process with a lot of fragmented information!